 In 2017 I decided to return to clinical general practice, after 8 years in public health.
-I will be undertaking the GP refresher programme in early 2017 and plan to work as a locum/salaried GP from late 2017.
-I will continue my work on sustainability and public health alongside this.
+I undertook the NHS GP refresher programme in 2017-18.

 Between 2014-16 I worked freelance as a public health consultant on a mix of local, regional and national projects.
 These included work on sustainability and on other fields of public health.